-The below items are minimum considerations.
+\\ The below items are minimum considerations.
 Other aspects of a student's education may be considered.

 District Course Availability Yes No N/A If the course is offered onsite by the district, are there extenuating circumstances that make it difficult or impossible for the student to take the onsite course offered by the district?
 If the course is offered onsite by the district and the student is able to take that course, are there reasons the student wants to take the virtual course provided?
 Virtual Course Characteristics Yes No N/A Does the course meet or exceed district curriculum standards and graduation requirements?
 Does the course align with the student's career goals and the student's individual career and academic plan (ICAP)?
 If the course is for remediation, will it personalize instruction to the student's specific needs?
 (Launch courses are a minimum 5th grade reading level) Is the district aware of any complaints or concerns regarding the quality of the course, and have those complaints or concerns been resolved?
 Has the district had difficulty working with the course instructor or provider to ensure a student with disabilities receives the required accommodations or modifications?
 Student Skills Necessary for Success in Virtual Courses Yes No N/A Has the student demonstrated time-management skills that indicate that the student is capable of submitting assignments and completing course requirements without reminders?
-Has the student demonstrated persistence in overcoming obstacles and a willingness to seek assistance when needed? when needed?
-Has the student demonstrated verbal or written communication skills that would allow the student to succeed in an environment where the instructor may not have sufficient nonverbal cues to indicate the When needed?
+Has the student demonstrated persistence in overcoming obstacles and a willingness to seek assistance when needed?
 Has the student demonstrated verbal or written communication skills that would allow the student to succeed in an environment where the instructor may not have sufficient nonverbal cues to indicate the student's level of understanding?
-Yes No N/A when needed?
-Has the student demonstrated verbal or written communication skills that would allow the student to succeed in an environment where the instructor may not have sufficient nonverbal cues to indicate the student's level of understanding?
 Does the student have the necessary computer or technical skills to succeed in a virtual course?
-Yes No N/A when needed?
-Has the student demonstrated verbal or written communication skills that would allow the student to succeed in an environment where the instructor may not have sufficient nonverbal cues to indicate the student's level of understanding?
-Does the student have the necessary computer or technical skills to succeed in a virtual course?
-Other Relevant Factors Does the student have adequate access to computers, Internet and other necessary technology resources Yes No N/A
+Other Relevant Factors Yes No N/A Does the student have adequate access to computers, Internet and other necessary technology resources to participate in a virtual course and complete assignments?
+If the student has previously attempted a virtual course and struggled with or failed the class, have the issues that caused the student to struggle or fail been identified and addressed?
+Does virtual coursework affect the students' athletic participation and/or future athletic goals?